 The myriad patches of vivid colors under the watchful eyes of the towering snow-capped Himalayas.
 Heavenly!
 Isn’t it?
 With over 300 species of flora and numerous species of endangered flowers & medicinal plants, the valley is no short of an enchantress perched idyllically to cast a spell on the visitors.
+Believe us your Valley of flowers trek 2023 will be an experience to remember.
 But reaching this fairy hinterland of Uttarakhand is no child’s play.
 It is a trek; strenuous and moderately difficult.

 Located at an elevation of about 3,858 meters above the sea level, the Valley of Flowers has been declared as a UNESCO World Heritage Site.
 The enchanting valley stays frozen during colder months and blooms into a youthful beauty as the snow melts with the onset of summers.